kumbulanit/t-sql/lesotho/labs/Module_07_DML_Data_Modification_Lab.md

 FROM BankingStatistics_Backup;
 ```

+**Detailed Query Explanation:** The `SELECT TOP 0 ...
+INTO` pattern clones the schema without rows.
+The subsequent INSERT copies qualifying records, and the final summary query confirms how many entries and totals moved over.
+**Detailed Results Explanation:** The verification output should show the number of records backed up, the reporting date covered, and aggregated assets—assurance that the archival step captured the right slice.

 ---

 ### Exercise 7.3: UPDATE - Single Column

 **Task 5:** Correct a data value
+**Topic:** MS20761 Module 7 Lesson 2 – Update a single observation after previewing it
+**Beginner Explanation:** This pattern selects the target CPI record, updates the value, then re-selects the row to confirm the change—reducing the risk of accidental edits.

 ```sql
 -- First, view current value
 SELECT